ThePhantom2307/InstaPhantom-Windows-/README.md

 7) exit: exit from the script
 8) options: display options menu

-*NOTE* The 2FA does not always work, it's problem of instaloader library
+*NOTE*: The 2FA does not always work, it's problem of instaloader library